Imantz/CODELEX-final-work-soc-network-site/README.md

 ###### Friends

-Option to friend request someone.
-When accepted you both become each other friends.
 Friends should be displayed in each persons profile.
 When you become friends you also become followers of each other.
 You can follow/unfollow, friend/unfriend person based on your current status of him.